qossmic/deptrac/README.md

 This will create an executable file `debtrac.phar` file in the current directory.
 In order to use deptract globally on your system, feel free to add it to your PATH (i.e. `/usr/local/bin`).

 ## Contribute

-Deptrac is in a very early state
+Deptrac is in a very early state.
+So, its needs you to make it more aweseome.

+Feel free to report bugs, enhance the documentation, request or even implement new features.